AdviktheGreat/virtual_lab/README.md

 pip install virtual-lab
 ```

-To install a local version of the Virtual Lab, clone the repo and then install the package.
+To install the latest version of the Virtual Lab locally, clone the repo and then install the package.

 ```bash
 git clone https://github.com/zou-group/virtual_lab.git